Harbord streetcar line

-The Harbord streetcar line was an east-west line within the Toronto streetcar system.
+The Harbord streetcar line was an east–west line within the Toronto streetcar system.
 The route was named after Harbord Street even though only a small portion of the route was along the namesake street.
 One distinct characteristic of the route was its zip-zag nature, making many 90-degree turns onto the various streets along its route.
-The route was retired in 1966 when the Toronto Transit Commission (TTC) opened the Bloor–Danforth subway line (today Line 2 Bloor–Danforth), the city's first east-west subway line.
+The route was retired in 1966 when the Toronto Transit Commission (TTC) opened the Bloor–Danforth subway line (today Line 2 Bloor–Danforth), the city's first east–west subway line.

 Evolution of the route

 Prior to the creation of the TTC in 1921, the Toronto Railway Company had a 30-year franchise to operate streetcar services in Toronto, and it was the TRC that established streetcar service on Harbord Street.

 Between 1910 and 1911, the TRC constructed tracks on Harbord Street between Spadina Avenue and Ossington Avenue.
 During that same period, the TRC laid tracks on Adelaide Street between Church Street and Spadina Avenue, and on Ossington Avenue between Harbord Street and Bloor Street.
 Thus, in 1911, the first version of the Harbord route came into operation from Church Street, west on Adelaide Street, north on Spadina Avenue, west on Harbord Street and north on Ossington Avenue to Bloor Street.

 In 1915, the TRC extended the Harbord route north of Bloor Street running north on Ossington Avenue, west on Hallam Street, north on Dufferin Street, west on Lappin Avenue to Lansdowne Avenue.
 There was a wye at the western end of the route at Lapin and Lansdowne avenues.
-At the eastern end streetcars looped from eastbound on Adelaide Street, north on Victoria Street, west on Richmond Street, south on Church Street returning to Adelaide Street westbound.
+At the eastern end of the route, streetcars looped from eastbound on Adelaide Street, north on Victoria Street, west on Richmond Street, south on Church Street returning to Adelaide Street westbound.
 This became the route that the TTC would inherit in 1921, when the TRC's franchise expired.

-On February 22 1923, the TTC extended the Harbord route from Lapin Avenue, north on Lansdowne Avenue to the new Royce Loop at the south-east corner of Royce Avenue (today Dupont Street) and Lansdowne Avenue.
+On February 22, 1923, the TTC extended the Harbord route from Lapin Avenue, north on Lansdowne Avenue to the new Royce Loop at the southeast corner of Royce Avenue (today Dupont Street) and Lansdowne Avenue.

 Starting October 23, 1927, the TTC had two versions of the Harbord route, one for Monday through Saturday with the eastern terminal at Adelaide and Church streets, and a substantially different route for Sundays.
 Both versions shared a common path west of Spadina Avenue.
 The eastbound Sunday route went south on Spadina Avenue, east on Dundas Street, north on Broadview Avenue, east on Gerard Street, north on Carlaw Avenue, east on Riverdale Avenue, north on Pape Avenue ending at the Lipton Loop at Lipton Avenue, one block north of Danforth Avenue.